AutoGen is in maintenance mode. Your agents still need a home.

 Use AutoGen when

-- You want fine-grained control over agent communication
+- You want fine-grained control over agent-to-agent communication

 Connic vs CrewAI